simon-tanna/T1A3_Terminal_Application/notes.md

         - If goal +1 to AI team
 At end of 5 phases of play, score and winner declared...
 If scores are equal.
 Penalty awarded to user team.
 - User asked to put ball left or right.
 - Random outcome.
 - If miss.
-Opponent breaks and scores to win match End program
+Opponent breaks and scores to win match
+End program

+## Data Structure

+We need
+- Game
+- Username
+- Teams
+- Players
+- In-Game options
+- Score